matthewhanson/term-utils/README.md

 # term-utils

-Utilitiees for doing cool stuff on the terminal.
+Utilities for doing cool stuff on the terminal.